NAUMathStat/seminars/colloquiumFall2017.md

 title: Fall 2017 Department Colloquium
 ---

-The NAU Department of Mathematics and Statistics takes place on Tuesdays at 4:00-5:00pm in Room 164 of the Adel Mathematics Building.
-Refreshments at 3:45pm.
+The NAU Department of Mathematics and Statistics Colloquium takes place on Tuesdays at 4:00-5:00 pm in Room 164 of the Adel Mathematics
+Building.
+Refreshments are available from 3:45pm inthe same room.

 Titles and abstracts uploaded as available.
 Schedule subject to change.